MohammadDehghaniH/Synaptic-Self-Organization-of-Spatio-Temporal-Pattern-Selectivity/README.md

 # Synaptic-Self-Organization-of-Spatio-Temporal-Pattern-Selectivity

-Unzip the Folder.zip, and locate all the files in the same folder.
+Extract the Folder.zip into the desired directory.
+You will see a folder called *Folders*.
+Then, locate all the MATLAB Files (.m files) into the *Folders*.

 Fig1, Fig2, Fig3, Fig4, and Fig5: